Techtonica/techtonica.org/README.md

 1. Download [Docker Desktop](https://www.docker.com/products/docker-desktop)
 2. `cd` into the folder that holds your techtonica.org repo
-3. Build your app: `docker build --tag techtonica .`
+3. Build your app: `docker-compose build --pull`
-4. Run your app: `docker run techtonica`
+4. Run your app: `docker-compose up`

-_When there are updates to the Dockerfile, you will have to rebuild your app in order for those changes to take effect_
+_When there are updates to the Dockerfile, you will have to rebuild your app in order for those changes to take effect._

 #### For Docker Pros

-To run app: `docker run techtonica`
+To run app: `docker-compose up`

-To rebuild app: `docker build --tag techtonica .`
+To rebuild app: `docker-compose build --pull`

 ### CSS / SCSS